teamdatatonic/gen-ai-hackathon/langchain-tech-stack-hackathon/README.md

 ## Task 1 walkthrough

-0. Either clone/fork this repository locally, or copy the following files into a blank project: `pyproject.toml`, `poetry.lock`, `.gitignore`.
+0. Create a `.gitignore` file with [this content](https://www.toptal.com/developers/gitignore/api/direnv,python,visualstudiocode,macos).

 1. Create a `.envrc` file and populate it with this template: